|Nutritional Guidelines (per serving)|

 - 1 tablespoon sweet chili sauce (you can add a bit of hot sauce or cayenne pepper for a spicer dish, but I like the sweet chili sauce)

-- Bake the tofu in the oven for about 15 to 17 minutes, keeping an eye on it so they don't burn.
+Bake the tofu in the oven for about 15 to 17 minutes, keeping an eye on them so they don't burn.
 Turn pieces over, and bake another 10 to 15 minutes.

 I highly recommend adding even more sauce after your tofu pieces come out of the oven since that's really the best part!